Coffee with a Side of Butter

 Mr. Asprey, if you spent "15 years and over $300,000 to hack [your] own biology" to come up with Bulletproof ® coffee, why didn't you take just a little more time and money to do a clinical trial?
 Prove what you claim is true?

 Drinking coffee with butter and coconut oil is just a way to get you to replace your morning coffee habit with ingredients sold by the Bulletproof ® company.
-You might actually gain weight if you do it on a regular basis because of the extra calories.
+You might gain weight if you do it regularly because of the extra calories.

 The REST of the Story...